 Feb 23 | 2021

-The council’s Chemical Activity Barometer (CAB) rose 1.0% in February on a three-month moving average basis following a 1.8% increase in January.
+The council’s Chemical Activity Barometer, or CAB, rose 1 percent in February on a three-month moving average basis following a 1.8 percent increase in January.
 This equated to an annual increase of 1.3 percent compared with February last year.

-“With ten months of gains, the latest CAB reading is consistent with expansion in the U.S. economy,” Kevin Swift, chief economist at ACC, said.
+“With 0 months of gains, the latest CAB reading is consistent with expansion in the U.S. economy,” said Kevin Swift, ACC chief economist.

 “In February, production-related indicators were positive.
 Trends in construction-related resins and related performance chemistry were solid.
-Resins and chemistry used in other durable goods were strong,” an ACC spokesperson commented.
+Resins and chemistry used in other durable goods were strong,” an ACC spokesperson said.

-“At business cycle troughs, the CAB leads by one to seven months, with an average lead of four months,” the ACC notes.
+“At business cycle troughs, the CAB leads by one to seven months, with an average lead of four months,” the ACC said.

 The ACC also reports that performance chemistry for industry was strong while plastic resins used in packaging and for consumer and institutional applications were also positive.
 An increase in equity prices further supported U.S. exports with both product and input prices positive, in line with strengthening supply chain indicators.